-Our growth strategy includes developing new products, adding new customers within our existing markets, and entering new markets, as well as identifying and integrating acquisitions and achieving revenue and cost synergies and economies of scale.
+Our growth strategy includes developing new products, adding new customers within our existing markets, and entering new markets, developing our manufacturing capabilities, as well as identifying and integrating acquisitions and achieving revenue and cost synergies and economies of scale.
 Our ability to compete in new markets will depend upon a number of factors including, among others:

-- our ability to create demand for products in new markets; - our ability to manage growth effectively; - our ability to respond to changes in our customers' businesses by updating existing products and introducing, in a timely fashion, new products which meet the needs of our customers; - our ability to develop a reputation as a best-of-breed technology provider; - the quality of our new products; - our ability to respond rapidly to technological change; and - our ability to successfully integrate any acquisitions that we make and achieve revenue and cost synergies and economies of scale.
+- our ability to create demand for products in new markets; - our ability to respond to changes in our customers' businesses by updating existing products and introducing, in a timely fashion, new products which meet the needs of our customers; - our ability to increase our market visibility and penetration with the prime defense contractors; - our ability to develop a reputation as a best-of-breed technology provider; - the quality of our new products; - our ability to respond rapidly to technological change;

+- our ability to increase our in-house manufacturing capacity and utilization; and - our ability to successfully integrate any acquisitions that we make and achieve revenue and cost synergies and economies of scale.